Zayat/setrlimit/README.md

 original solution was to use GDB to attach to a process and increase the limits.
 That got cumbersome so that was turned into a set of GDB scripts that turned into this C program.

+## Copyright / Licensing

+Notices are in all of the software files, but the tl;dr is this project is released under the terms of the GPL v3 (or later).